Allymonies/Radon/README.md

 For any support needs or feature requests, contact Allymonies.
 Radon is in active development!

+# Installation

+While you can install Radon with the Howlfile, or just copying all the files to the computer, it is recommended to use the installer, `pastebin run TPG238zDDP` (SCPaste https://p.sc3.io/TPG238zDDP).
+This will download the required files, `radon.lua`, `config.lua`, and `products.lua`.

 # Setup

 Attach a wired modem to your turtle.
 Then add a chest on that wired network (it must be connected to a wired modem on that network).
 Make sure a monitor is next to the turtle.